marinecoders/marinecoders.github.io/_pages/internships.md

 * Interviews - 4 May - 18 May at 1200 EST
     * Interview sign up link available after completing tech assesment
 * Offers Sent to Commanders - 18 May
+  * Commanders will receive an email containing a MOU for their decision.
+Commanders will be afforded several days to notify their Airmen.
-* Responses due - 22 May
+* Signed MOUs due - 22 May
 * Internships Begin - 25 May (BESPIN) & 1 June (Platform One, Kessel Run, LevelUP, TRON, Corsair Ranch, & Space CAMP)